Military deception: Ancient Greece

 The Iliad and The Odyssey, epic poems composed between the 9th and 6th centuries BC, are credited to the Ancient Greek author Homer.
 These poems contain details of the Trojan War, presumed by the Greeks to have been fought in approximately the 13th century BC.
 The Odyssey provides the details of the Trojan Horse, a successfully executed deception.
-After several years of stalemate, a Greek leader, Odysseus, devised a ruse.
+After several years of stalemate, a Greek leader, Odysseus, devised a deception.
 Over three days, the Greeks constructed a hollow wooden horse, which they inscribed as an offering to the goddess Athena in prayer for safe return to their homes.
 The Greeks then pretended to depart the area around Troy, giving the impression that they had sailed for Greece.
 Rather than risk offending Athena, the Trojans brought the horse into the city.
 That night, Greek soldiers concealed inside the horse came out of their hiding place and opened the city gates.
 The main force of Greek soldiers who had actually remained nearby then entered the city and killed the inhabitants.